timetoexpire/cloudflare-ddns-updater/README.md

 This script is used to update dynamic DNS entries for accounts on Cloudflare.
 You are able to get status reports via Slack/eMail

-Finally with early support for Windows Subsystem for Linux (WSL)
+Now with support for Windows Subsystem for Linux (WSL)

 ## Installation